huggingface/transformers/docs/source/en/tasks/keypoint_detection.md

 In this guide, we will show how to extract keypoints from images.

-Let's begin.
-For this tutorial we will use [SuperPoint](./model_doc/superpoint.md) which is a foundation model for keypoint detection.
+For this tutorial, we will use [SuperPoint](./model_doc/superpoint.md), a foundation model for keypoint detection.

-We can initialize the model and the processor like following.

 ```python
 from transformers import AutoImageProcessor, SuperPointForKeypointDetection